TDT4265-Group32/Project/README.md

 ## Introduction

-This is a project for the course [TDT4265 - Computer Vision and Deep Learning](https://www.ntnu.edu/studies/courses/TDT4265#tab=omEmnet) at NTNU, Trondheim by Christian Le and Aleksander Klund
+This is a project for the course [TDT4265 - Computer Vision and Deep Learning](https://www.ntnu.edu/studies/courses/TDT4265#tab=omEmnet) at NTNU, Trondheim by Christian Le and Aleksander Klund.

 This repository contains the code for object detection on LiDAR data from the NAPLab at NTNU.
 The project is divided into two parts, where the first part is using YOLOv8 and the second part is using Faster R-CNN.